-The ESG score for states is based on an assessment of around 80 environmental, social and governance factors (ESG).
+The ESG score for states is based on an assessment of environmental, social and governance factors (ESG).
 The environmental dimension mainly focuses on the consumption and efficient use of resources such as water and waste as well as on climate change, mobility and biodiversity (nature conservation and agriculture).
 The social dimension assesses the standard of living and the health of the population as well as equality.
 The governance dimension takes into account indicators pertaining to a country's international commitment, the treatment of human rights, security and stability (e.g. citizens' rights and electoral behaviour).
-The data comes from various independent sources (such as the WHO, World Bank, UNEP, OECD, etc.).
+The data comes from various independent sources (such as the WHO, World Bank, UNEP, OECD, etc.) and are obtained from independent third-party providers on a consolidated basis.